mikekalonzo/mikekalonzo/README.md

 [Email](mailto:kalonomichael631@gmail.com), [LinkedIn](www.linkedin.com/in/michael-kalonzo-a2b49a33a)

 ---
-*There's more about me, but this README is not set in stone.
+###There's more about me,
+But this README is not set in stone.
 I'll update it from time to time.*
 </details>